Author: Elif Shafak

 This is a very short read but an important one.
-I find that in today’s world of division it is sometimes hard to see where you fit.
-To see where your ideas, values and opinions meet.
+In today’s world of division it is sometimes hard to see where you fit, to see where your ideas, values and opinions meet.
 Society focuses on the “us vs them” narrative leaving little room for people in the middle.
 How to Stay Sane in an Age of Division by Elif Shafak encourages people of all different opinions to communicate.

-This book was very recently published, so recent, that it includes commentary on the current protests in the United States and the ongoing global pandemic- COVID.
+This book was very recently published, so recent, that it includes commentary on the current protests in the United States and the ongoing global pandemic.
 I recommend everyone read this book, in hopes that it will underline the importance of understanding the views of others.

 Since this book is short, I will not detail what it is about (the title gives the plot away anyway!).
 Instead, I will list below the quotes that impacted me the most.